onsmartmedia/ExampleApplications/HelloWorld/README.md

-HelloWorld Example Project
+HelloWorld Example Application
 ==============
-This is hello world example project which introduces how to show image and text on VLE enviroment.
+This is hello world example application which introduces how to show image and text on VLE enviroment.